MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSecurityFilter.md

 You can specify multiple filters of the same type.
 For example, `"Mailbox_CustomAttribute10 -eq 'FTE' -and Mailbox_MemberOfGroup -eq '$($DG.DistinguishedName)'"`.

-You have to create a search permissions filter to explicitly prevent users from searching any content location in a specific Microsoft 365 service (such as preventing a user from searching Exchange mailboxes or SharePoint sites).
+You need to create a search permissions filter to explicitly prevent users from searching any content location in a specific Microsoft 365 service (such as preventing a user from searching Exchange mailboxes or SharePoint sites).
 In other words, creating a search permissions filter that allows a user to search all SharePoint sites in the organization doesn't prevent that user from searching mailboxes.
-For example, to allow a SharePoint admin to only search SharePoint sites, you have to create a filter that prevents them from searching mailboxes.
-Similarly, to allow an Exchange admin to only search mailboxes, you have to create a filter that prevents them from searching sites.
+For example, to allow a SharePoint admin to only search SharePoint sites, you need to create a filter that prevents them from searching mailboxes (as described in Example 5).
+Similarly, to allow an Exchange admin to only search mailboxes, you need to create a filter that prevents them from searching sites.

 ```yaml
 Type: MultiValuedProperty